AscendLab

 Yes.
 Hexadecimal can use 0x, binary can use 0b, and octal can use 0o.

-Does conversion need a backend?
+Does conversion need a backend workflow?

 Does it support fractions?